How to Stretch Your Straw Hat Easily | Six Best Methods

 Step 1: Remove the Seam of The Sweatband

 Today’s hats are designed with elastic sweatbands, which play a huge role in determining the fit.
-When a sweatband is removed, it probably stretches about 1-2 cm and provides a larger fit.
-All you have to do is, use a seam ripper or a blade to cut the threads of the sweatband.
+When a sweatband is removed, diameter of the band will be 1-2 cm larger which provides a larger fit.
+All you have to do is, use scissors or a blade to cut the threads of the sweatband.

-If you don’t want to remove the whole sweatband, you can also use a blade to do shallow cuts between the sweatband, especially on the back of the hat.
-MAKE SURE you don’t cut deep into the hat while cutting the sweatband.
+If you don’t want to remove the whole sweatband, you can also use a blade to cut our portions of the sweatband, especially on the back of the hat.
+MAKE SURE you don’t cut into the hat while cutting the sweatband.

 Stretch Your Panama Hat By Traditional Knee Method

 This is a zero equipment method that only works for Panama hats.
-Do not try this method if your hat is found with any tears, cracks, or any form of damage.
+Do not try this method if your hat has any tears, cracks or any other damage.

 Instructions: